ar-ramchandra/notMNIST-trial/README.md

 ![attempt 1](attempt1.jpg)

-The first attempted model is a squential keras model, of 7 layers, with seven (3x3) convolutions, two maxpooling layers with a pool zise of 2, a flatten layer and as the output, a dense layer with 10 neurons, one for each class.
+The first attempted model is a squential[[2](#keras_seq)]  keras model, of 7 layers, with seven (3x3) convolutions, two maxpooling layers with a pool zise of 2, a flatten layer and as the output, a dense layer with 10 neurons, one for each class.

 The model was compiled with [Adam](https://keras.io/api/optimizers/adam/) as the optimizer, [categotical cross entropy](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class) as the loss function and [accuracy](https://keras.io/api/metrics/accuracy_metrics/#accuracy-class) as the metric.

-As for the callbacks,
+#### Callbacks,

 1. [Early stopping](https://keras.io/api/callbacks/early_stopping/), monitoring the validation loss, with a patience of 3 and mode auto was used.
 2. [ReduceLROnPlateau](https://keras.io/api/callbacks/reduce_lr_on_plateau/), also monitoring the validation loss, with a patience of 3 and minimum learning rate of <img src="https://render.githubusercontent.com/render/math?math=1.0\times10^{-5}"> was used.